Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 \subsection{T2V Quality with Compressed Latent Space}

 Our ultimate goal is to generate a latent space that is not only compact but more importantly, good for downstream diffusion model training.
-To this end, we evaluate the latent spaces produced by our models by accessing the text-to-video generation quality of the Diffusion Transformer (DiT) model trained with the resulting latent spaces.
-In this section, we only evaluate our \fourx, \eightx, and \sixteenx models and not the baseline \magvit at these compression ratios.
-We aim to investigate if DiT training quality and convergence degrades when trained with the highly compressed latent space of \sixteenx temporal compression compared to that trained with the original latent at \fourx temporal compression.
+We evaluate the latent spaces of our tokenizers by accessing the text-to-video generation quality of the Diffusion Transformer (DiT) model trained with the resulting latent spaces.
+In this section, we evaluate our \fourx and \sixteenx models.
+We aim to investigate if DiT training quality and convergence degrades when trained with the highly compressed latent space of \sixteenx temporal compression compared to the commonly used \fourx temporal compression.

 \textbf{Training and implementation details.} Our text-to-video diffusion model is based on the standard DiT formulation~\cite{peebles2023scalable}, composed of multiple Transformer blocks, where we replace spatial self-attention with spatial-temporal self-attention blocks.
 We train our model on an internal dataset of images and videos.
-We first train DiT on 256p images for 200K iterations, then jointly train on images and videos for about 150K more iterations.
+We first train DiT on 256p images for 200K iterations and then jointly train on images and videos for about 150K more iterations.

 \textbf{Evaluation metrics.} We evaluate the quality of text-to-video generation using VBench~\cite{huang2024vbench}.
 Following the official guidelines, we generate videos with all the 946 provided text prompts and generate videos with 5 random seeds per prompt.
-We evaluate based on all 16 quality dimensions such as `dynamic\_degree', `background\_consistency', etc.
+We evaluate based on all 16 quality dimensions.

-\textbf{T2V generation quality.} From \reffig{t2v_efficiency}(b), we find that training DiT with \sixteenx temporally compressed latent space does not degrade the video generation quality on almost all dimensions compared to \fourx compression latent.
-It even achieves slightly better statistics, likely due to that we can train with higher batch sizes for \sixteenx temporally compressed latent due to a significantly lower number of tokens. \reffig{t2v_results} shows two diverse and vibrant videos generated by DiT with \sixteenx compressed latent.
+\textbf{T2V generation quality.} From \reffig{t2v_efficiency}(b), we find that training DiT with \sixteenx temporally compressed latent space does not degrade the video generation quality on almost all dimensions compared to \fourx compression latent. \reffig{t2v_results} shows two diverse and vibrant videos generated by DiT with \sixteenx compressed latent.
 We find that the DiT can accurately follow the caption and generate very realistic motion.